venugoapalreddy/biztalk-docs/biztalk/core/single-sign-on-support-for-the-wcf-adapters.md

 |Message|N/A|UserName|

 > [!NOTE]
->  For a WCF send port to validate and redeem an SSO ticket properly, the **SSOTicket** and **OriginatorSID** context properties must be available in a message to be sent.
-A receive location with Single Sign-On enabled can promote these properties from a sender's [!INCLUDE[btsWinNoVersion](../includes/btswinnoversion-md.md)] account.
+>  For a WCF send port to validate and redeem an SSO ticket properly, the <strong>SSOTicket</strong> and <strong>OriginatorSID</strong> context properties must be available in a message to be sent.
+A receive location with Single Sign-On enabled can promote these properties from a sender's [!INCLUDE [btsWinNoVersion](../includes/btswinnoversion-md.md)] account.

 ## See Also
  [Enterprise Single Sign-On](../core/enterprise-single-sign-on2.md)